cairo-book/cairo-book/src/ch12-00-introduction-to-starknet-smart-contracts.md

 ## Scarb

 Scarb facilitates smart contract development for Starknet.
 To enable this feature, you'll need to make some configurations in your _Scarb.toml_ file (see [Installation](./ch01-01-installation.md) for how to install Scarb).

 First, add the `starknet` dependency to your _Scarb.toml_ file.
-Next, specify the compiler output by adding a `[[target.starknet-contract]]` section to enable contract compilation.
+Next, specify the compiler output by adding a `[[target.starknet-contract]]` section to enable the creation of the SIERRA contract class.
+If you omit to specify the target, compilation will work but Scarb will generate a SIERRA file that is not deployable on the Starknet network.

-Below is the minimal Scarb.toml file required to compile a crate containing Starknet contracts:
+Below is the minimal _Scarb.toml_ file required to compile a crate containing Starknet contracts:

 ```toml
 [package]